Simplero/Simplero-API/README.md

 `track` is any keyword that you wish to associate with this opt-in, so you can track where people came from.

+`tags` is a comma-separated string of tags to add to this contact.
+Individual tags will be trimmed of whitespace at the beginning and end.
+Everything else will be preserved as-is.

 Unsubscribe from a list
 -----------------